ggonnella/fastsubtrees/ntmirror/README.md

 The software is distributed as a Python 3 package.
 The file ``requirements.txt`` lists the required pip modules (installable using ``pip -r requirements.txt``).
-In particular, the database connection is based on SqlAlchemy.

 A relational database management system (RDBMS) is required.
-NtMirror has been developed and tested using MariaDB as RDBMS, however it can likely be used on other RDBMS as well.
+NtMirror has been developed and tested using MariaDB as RDBMS, thus only this database is supported (although the software can be adapted to other RDBMS).

+In particular, the database data loading is performed using the mysql library (and not using SqlAlchemy, since the raw loading is faster).

 ## Usage manual